jayceazua/spaceman/README.md

 - Python 3.7.0

 ## Future developments:
-- limit the amount of turns
+- ✓ limit the amount of turns
-- exit if the user reaches their max turns allowed.
+- ✓ exit if the user reaches their max turns allowed.
 - allow the user to guess the complete word if given the chance
-- once the user wins or loses allow for the user to reset the game
+- draw ascii figure...